 The high is especially cerebral, making it a suitable strain to consume whenever desired, even right before powerful workouts or heavy amounts of exercise.
 Also, you may have heard some say that the nugs act as a sort of ‘happy pill,’ lifting your spirits high and filling your mind with euphoric, creative thoughts that can last the whole day.

 Medical Benefits of Durban Poison

-The CBD content of Durban Poison is typically in the 1% or less range, so this plant isn’t considered ideal for aiding in the treatment of serious medical conditions (such as cancer, seizures, etc) – at least not for those who are opposed to getting stoned.
+The CBD content of Durban Poison is typically in the 1% or less range, so this plant isn’t considered ideal for aiding in the treatment of serious medical conditions (particularly seizures) – at least not for those who are opposed to getting stoned.